Gwyneth Paltrow Went "Off The Rails" During Quarantine By Doing What We Do Every Tuesday Night

 We all had our own ways of coping throughout the first year of quarantine.
-Some of us learned to dance via TikTok, some of us learned to bake sourdough bread, and some of us vowed to never wear hard pants again.
+Some of us learned to dance via TikTok, some of us learned to bake banana bread, and some of us vowed to never wear jeans again.
 Gwyneth Paltrow, as it turns out, is no different.

 Last Monday, while on the SmartLess podcast — hosted by Jason Bateman, Sean Hayes, and Will Arnett — the Goop founder reminded people that, despite her super holistic pandemic lifestyle, she, too, was a regular person just trying to survive the past year.
 And in 2020, she did some very regular-person things, like eating carbohydrates and drinking alcohol.
 Or as she called it: going "off the rails."